Light Red Line (Bangkok): Operation

 As of 2024, services operate from 5am to 12am with headways of 20 minutes.
 Distance-based fares range from 12 to 20 baht (previously 42 baht).
-The SRT also offers a 30 day integrated Transit Pass which can be used for 50 trips and for travel on all BMTA buses.
+The SRT also offers a 30-day integrated Transit Pass which can be used for 50 trips and for travel on all BMTA buses.

-SRT long distance trains on the Southern Line terminating at Krung Thep Aphiwat share the same tracks.
+SRT long-distance trains on the Southern Line terminating at Krung Thep Aphiwat share the same tracks.

 Ridership

 On the first full day of free trial operations on 3 August 2021 total passengers numbered 302, on 4 August this increased to 331 passengers.
 By the end of September, this had increased to around 500-550 passengers a day.
 For the first 10 months of operations to September 2022 both Red lines carried over 3.2 million passengers and services ran on time 99.45% of the time according to the SRT.
 However, a small percentage of this were passengers on the Light Red line.
-By the end of September 2022 the line averaged only 23,000 passenegers a month.
+By the end of September 2022 the line averaged only 23,000 passengers a month.
 In November 2022, the SRT introduced regular DMU services from Thonburi via Taling Chan to Nakhon Pathom to connect with the Light Red line.
-Afterwards, daily passengers numbers rose significantly from an average of 300 a day to between 1400-1500 passengers a day in January 2023.
+Afterwards, daily passengers numbers rose significantly from an average of 300 a day to between 1,400 and 1,500 passengers a day in January 2023.